Two software engineering students in discussing with large screen of the world on the wall

 This course is new for entry year 2025.

-Use your talents for creative problem solving and lateral thinking to excel on this BSc Software Engineering course: where software engineering meets experience design, to improve people’s lives through technology.
+Use your talents for creative problem solving and lateral thinking to excel on this BSc Software Engineering degree: where software engineering meets experience design, to improve people’s lives through technology.

-This new course for 2025 from our award-winning and internationally acclaimed Games Academy is designed for people who through playfulness and ingenuity like to disassemble products, technology and ideas, to rebuild and them to suit modern user needs.
+This new Software Engineering degree from our award-winning and internationally acclaimed Games Academy is designed for people who through playfulness and ingenuity like to disassemble products, technology and ideas, to rebuild and them to suit modern user needs.

-With a strong focus on in-demand industry skills such as interdisciplinary working, experience of cutting-edge development operations, software architecture, novel programming tools and computing – alongside solid foundations in system design and architecture– this course is designed with your future career in mind.
+With a strong focus on in-demand industry skills such as interdisciplinary working, experience of cutting-edge development operations, software architecture, novel programming tools and computing – alongside solid foundations in system design and architecture– this Software Engineering degree is designed with your future career in mind.

 Graduates from this course will be confident, resourceful software engineers with the skills and professional competencies needed to operate in the industry.